Platonic

 We made meeting new people safer and less awkward

 My colleague Mez Dumas and I built an MVP for a co-working app conceived by a client in Berlin.
 The idea behind the product was to create a networking platform that would bring people closer by allowing them to organize events to meet peers.
 I personally loved the client's approach of avoiding any algorithmically personalized feed in an attempt to protect users' autonomy.
 She repeatedly emphasized that the community, not the individual, lies at the center of this project.
+Read the full case study for this project.

 Scope